beakerbrowser/homebase/README.md

 #### proxies.*.to

 The protocol, domain, and port to proxy to.
-Should be an origin (scheme / hostname / port).
+Should be an [origin](https://en.wikipedia.org/wiki/Same-origin_policy#Origin_determination_rules).

 Example values:

 ```
 https://mysite.com/